distributedci/dci-openshift-agent/README.md

 | machine-configs.txt                            | Tests   | Debugging information regarding the machine configs status                                |
 | image-content-source-policies.yaml             | Tests   | Image Content Source policies applied to the cluster                                      |

+Some of the collected files are prefixed with the cluster name.

 ## Troubleshooting common issues